Skip to main content

 In school, to keep up with my peers, I took meticulous notes.
 I read and reread assignments, and I constantly evaluated my priorities to stay on task.
 I became obsessed with managing my productivity.
 I’ve used feature-rich apps like OmniFocus or Wunderlist and simpler tools like Apple Reminders.

-For a while I used Evernote for note-taking, then I tried OneNote, Apple Notes and even Google Keep.
-I left Evernote because they’d seemed to have lost their way with gimmicky features.
-I liked that OneNote didn’t force-feed a premium option and it was just as accessible as Evernote.
-Later, I thought that maybe Apple Notes would be just enough for me, but I eventually found that it wasn’t better for anything other than lists or using the touch draw feature.
+For a while, I used Evernote for note-taking, then tried OneNote, Apple Notes, and even Google Keep.
+I left Evernote because it seemed to have lost its way with gimmicky features.
+I liked that OneNote didn’t force a premium option on me and was just as accessible as Evernote.
+Later, I thought Apple Notes might be all I needed, but I eventually found that it wasn’t better for anything except lists or drawing with a touchscreen.

-Now as a developer, I use markdown in my text editor.
-This process for note-taking certainly isn’t novel – you’ll even find books on GitHub written with markdown.
-Markdown offers the most formatting versatility, especially to display code excerpts with syntax highlighting and quickly reference links, create lists, and break notes out by sections.
-This is especially true since GitHub’s flavoring and small enhancements have made markdown previewing so accessible.
-Even this blog is made using markdown.
+Now, as a developer, I use Markdown in my text editor.
+This approach isn’t novel.
+You’ll even find books on GitHub written in Markdown.
+Markdown offers versatile formatting, especially for displaying code excerpts with syntax highlighting, referencing links, creating lists, and dividing notes into sections.
+GitHub Flavored Markdown and small enhancements have made Markdown previewing so accessible.
+Even this blog uses Markdown.

 Markdown

-I love markdown.
-I like how widely supported it is, and I like how clear the markdown format is for conveying information.
-Markdown has become the ubiquitous plain text format for the GitHub community.
-My own blog posts are written in markdown (brettinternet.github.io).
-Composing markdown is a timeless method that isn’t tied to any third-party tools except a modern text editor (which isn’t going anywhere).
+I love Markdown.
+I like how widely supported it is and how clearly it conveys information.
+Markdown has become the ubiquitous plain-text format for the GitHub community.
+My own blog posts are written in Markdown (brettinternet.github.io).
+Composing in Markdown is a timeless method that isn’t tied to any third-party tools except a modern text editor (which isn’t going anywhere).

-It’s true, this method isn’t perfect.
-I need separate tools for sketches and PDF markups.
-But these mediums make up about 0.5% of all my notes.
-I just use my NextCloud for storing files or Keybase for my public documents.
+This method isn’t perfect.
+I need separate tools for sketches and PDF markups, but these formats make up about 0.5% of all my notes.
+I use Nextcloud for storing files and Keybase for my public documents.

 Git